-WCNY invites educators to its Enterprise America city with guided tours and information sessions March 27 from 4 to 6 p.m. at WCNY, located at 415 W. Fayette St. in Syracuse.
+WCNY invites educators to its Enterprise America city with guided tours and information sessions April 24 from 3:30 to 5 p.m. and May 22 from 3:30 to 5 p.m. at WCNY, located at 415 W. Fayette St. in Syracuse.

 Attendees will learn about public broadcasting’s first hands-on experiential learning program where middle school students take part in a real-life immersive learning experience.